 In 2000, he subsequently signed on as director of player personnel for the Seahawks, joining Thompson and Mike Holmgren, with whom he had worked in Green Bay.

 Schneider joined Schottenheimer with the Redskins in 2001 as vice president of player personnel, overseeing all aspects of the player personnel department, including college scouting, the college draft, pro scouting, free agency and day-to-day player personnel evaluations and operations.
 His duties included assembling and managing Washington's scouting staff, a process which involved the hiring of 15 personnel staff members and implementation of a new scouting system.
 In his role, Schneider advised Schottenheimer on all personnel matters.

-In 2012, John and his wife Traci launched “Ben’s Fund” in partnership with Families for Effective Autism Treatment (FEAT) of Washington.
-Named after their oldest son, “Ben’s Fund” provides grants to families in order to help cover costs associated with medical bills, therapies and numerous other aspects of supporting a child, or children, on the autism spectrum.
-With the support of team and community, they have partnered to raise nearly $2 million for “Ben’s Fund” in five short years.
+In 2012, John and his wife Traci launched "Ben's Fund".
+Named after their oldest son, "Ben's Fund" provides grants to young adults and families in order to help cover costs associated with medical bills, therapies and numerous other aspects of supporting a child, or children, on the autism spectrum.
+With the support of team and community, they have partnered to raise more than $4.35 million for "Ben's Fund" in nine years.

 He also serves on the board of directors for InitiativeOne, a transformative leadership organization.